bigcommerce/bigcommerce-api-ruby/RELEASING.md

 # Releasing Bigcommerce API Client

-There're no particular rules about when to release the Bigcommerce API client.
+There are no particular rules about when to release the Bigcommerce API client.
 Release bug fixes frequently, features not so frequently, and breaking API changes rarely.

 ### Before A Release